-- All tenured staff must be evaluated and rated at least once every third year. - An informal observation must take place for all tenured staff in one of the two off-cycle years. - All on-cycle evaluatees will receive a summative document with a rating. - I. On-cycle This process includes a combination of goal setting, formal observations, and informal observations. - A. Informal Observation Must include an observation of at least 15 minutes and sharing all or part of the Written Observation Report.
+- All tenured staff who receive a rating of either "excellent" or "proficient" must receive at least one (1) formal observation and a summative evaluation rating at least once in the course of the three (3) school years after receipt of the rating\. - All tenured staff who receive either an "excellent" or "proficient" rating shall not be observed in the first school year following receipt of the rating. - All tenured staff who receive either an "excellent" or "proficient" rating shall be informally observed at least once in the second school year following receipt of the rating. - All tenured staff who receive either a rating of "needs improvement" or "unsatisfactory" must be evaluated at least once in the school year following receipt of the rating. - All on-cycle evaluatees will receive a summative document with a rating. - I. On-cycle This process includes a combination of goal setting, formal observations, and informal observations. - A. Informal Observation Must include an observation of at least 15 minutes and sharing all or part of the Written Observation Report.
 A post-observation conference will be held.
 Observations from the informal observation will be added to the formal observation.
-Informal observations can be specific to a component or more general. - B. Formal Observation A minimum of one formal observation will be completed and must include the Written Observation Report and Self Evaluation Form.
-The contractual agreements will be followed. - A minimum of 30 minutes that could be one lesson or span of several lessons for a total of 30 consecutive minutes - A post-conference and a pre-conference - Discussion of notes from observation within five (5) school days of observation, final written presented within 10 school days. - Consistent document used throughout the district (see summative evaluation system) - C. Summative Evaluation A summative evaluation must be completed, shared, and signed.
+Informal observations can be specific to a component or more general. - B. Formal Observation A minimum of one formal observation will be completed and must include the Written Observation Report.
+The contractual agreements will be followed. - A minimum of 30 minutes that could be one lesson or span of several lessons for a total of 30 consecutive minutes - A post-conference and a pre-conference - Discussion of notes from observation within five (5) school days of observation, final written presented within 10 school days. - Consistent document used throughout the district (see summative evaluation system) - Tenured staff who receive either a rating of "needs improvement" or "unsatisfactory" must be formally observed at least two (2) times in the year following receipt of the rating. - C. Summative Evaluation A summative evaluation must be completed, shared, and signed.
 This document includes a rating.
 See attached Summative Evaluation Rubric for point ranges.

-^{}Administration retains the right to evaluate more often, using any approved process and at any level of frequency.
+\Administration retains the right to evaluate more often, using any approved process and at any level of frequency.